 Square Peg Logo

 In a meeting a few months ago, Insomniac Studios was described as a square peg in a round hole.
 (It's worth mentioning here that Insomniac Studios was once called a unicorn, too.
-That was cool.)
-We weren't offended by the remark.
-The comment was taken in stride and the presentation continued.
+That was preferred.)
+The remark didn’t offend.
+Rather, it was taken in stride and the presentation continued.

 See Insomniac Studios' Square Peg concept logo gallery or scroll down for samples.